vertica/VerticaPy/docs/source/examples_business_booking.rst

 Sessionization is the process of gathering clicks for a certain period of time.
 We usually consider that after 30 minutes of inactivity, the user session ends (``date_time - lag(date_time) > 30 minutes``).
 For these kinds of use cases, aggregating sessions with meaningful statistics is the key for making accurate predictions.

-We start by using the ``sessionize`` method to create the variable 'session_id'.
+We start by using the :py:func:`~verticapy.vDataFrame.sessionize` method to create the variable 'session_id'.
 We can then use this variable to aggregate the data.

 .. code-block:: python